 The origin of the Martinez, like many other cocktails, is hazy.
 Some say a guy named Martinez named it after he combined gin and vermouth.
 Other versions say Jerry Thomas created it for a guy who traveled to Martinez, California everyday.
 The reality is that there is probably some truth in all of the stories.

 What we do know is that the Martinez is the cocktail that inspired the ubiquitous martini.
 Yes, this is the cocktail, love it or hate it.
 The one thing you may have noticed is that the original Martinez used sweet vermouth, giving it a deep auburn appearance.
 Over-time dry vermouth has replaced the sweet vermouth.
 The ratios have reversed and even gone way too far with vermouth being only a drop or two.
 The Maraschino and bitters are gone in the martini.

 1 Dash Angostura Bitters

 Instructions: Combine all ingredients in a shaker with ice.
 Stir and strain into a cocktail glass.

 Overall, I like the Martinez, but I’m still a Manhattan fan.
 For some reason I just find whisky works better with sweet vermouth, where gin works better with white (dry) vermouth.
-I think a lot of people probably agree and that’s why martini’s get the dry vermouth treatment.
+I think a lot of people probably agree, and that’s why Martinis get the dry vermouth treatment.
 Other than that, I’m still trying to determine why I’m not a big fan of gin.
-I like Gin & Tonics, but other than that nothing really excites me like a Manhattan does.
-The quest will continue though.
+I like Gin and Tonics, but other than that nothing excites me like a Manhattan does.
+The quest will continue, though.